 Buying a home is often a stressful and painful experience.
 So, it’s easy to fall victim to a number of mistakes.

-So whether you’re wondering what are the most common house buying mistakes, here are our top 8 tips.
+If you’re wondering what are the most common house buying mistakes, here are 8, we see every day.
+Don’t worry, as we’ll tell you how to avoid them.

 Mistake 1: Falling in love outside your price range